Lynn Rogoff: Career

+In 2024, Rogoff adapted the project into Bird Woman, Sacajawea, a 54-minute animated historical dramatization that used artificial intelligence-assisted animation.
+Coverage in technology and education publications discussed Rogoff's use of AI-generated historical characters and related chatbot tools in connection with the project.
+InformationWeek described Rogoff's use of artificial intelligence in animation and individualized learning, while EdSurge discussed Bird Woman, Sacajawea in the context of educational uses of AI-generated historical figures and concerns about ethics and authenticity.
+The film received a Bronze Remi Award at the 2024 WorldFest-Houston International Film Festival in the Long Shorts – Historical category.

 As a stage director, she has directed The Labyrinth by Fernando Arrabal (1973, NYU), A Streetcar Named Desire by Tennessee Williams (1974, The Atlas Room at NYU), Attempted Rescue On Avenue B by Megan Terry (1975, Cubiculo Theatre), and The In-Crowd, a rock opera by J. E. Franklin (1977, Henry Street Settlement).

 Rogoff penned the narrative for the multimedia game Pony Express Rider; a product which was showcased at the Electric Entertainment Expo (E3) in 1996.
 That same year she advocated for writing for interactive media at the 1996 Show Biz Expo on behalf of the Writers Guild of America.

 Rogoff serves as an adjunct associate professor at the New York Institute of Technology (NYIT) where she received the Presidential Excellence Award in New York City.
 In 2013, she received a research award from the NYIT to develop her GreenKids Media Endanger series at the university.